7Sageer/sublink-worker/README.md

   - Set `KV_REST_API_URL` and `KV_REST_API_TOKEN` inside your project settings (Vercel KV supplies both automatically).
   - `vercel deploy` (rewrites are configured in `vercel.json` to serve the Hono app from `api/index.js`).
 - **Docker**
-  - `docker build -t sublink-worker .`
+  - Pull the published image: `docker pull ghcr.io/7sageer/sublink-worker:latest`
-  - `docker run -p 8787:8787 -e REDIS_HOST=redis -e REDIS_PORT=6379 sublink-worker`
+  - Run: `docker run -p 8787:8787 -e REDIS_HOST=redis -e REDIS_PORT=6379 ghcr.io/7sageer/sublink-worker:latest`
+  - Build locally when testing changes: `docker build -t sublink-worker:dev .` and point Compose to it with `SUBLINK_WORKER_IMAGE=sublink-worker:dev docker compose up`.
   - The container listens on `8787` by default; override with `PORT`.
   - See `docker-compose.yml` for a ready-to-use Redis deployment (RDB persistence enabled by default).

 #### Docker Compose (Redis)

 If you prefer a fully self-hosted stack, run `docker compose up -d` to start both the worker and a Redis 7 instance configured with RDB snapshots (`redis.conf`).
+Compose pulls the multi-arch image from GHCR by default; set `SUBLINK_WORKER_IMAGE` if you need to pin a specific tag or a locally built image.
 Data is stored on the `redis-data` volume, so short links/configurations survive container restarts.

 ### Runtime Environment Variables
 | Variable | Description | Default |